Eric Haase Player Props: Tigers vs. Mets

 Eric Haase At The Plate

-- In 21 games played this year, he has not hit a home run.
+- He has homered in two of 23 games played this year, and in 2.6% of his plate appearances.

-- Haase has driven in a run in three games this season (14.3%), including two games with multiple runs batted in.
+- Haase has an RBI in five of 23 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in three games this season (14.3%), but has had no multi-run games.
+- In five of 23 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.